 Skip to content

+Pydre ships with a library of built-in metric functions.
+When those don't cover your needs, you can write your own.
 Custom metrics in Pydre allow you to extract meaningful data from driving simulation data.
 Here's how to create one:

 Basic Metric Structure